Deinonychus: Paleoenvironment

 Geological evidence suggests that Deinonychus inhabited a floodplain or swamplike habitat.
-The paleoenvironment of both the upper Cloverly Formation and the Antlers Formation, in which remains of Deinonychus have been found, consisted of tropical or sub-tropical forests, deltas and lagoons, similar to today's Louisiana.
-Other animals Deinonychus shared its world with included herbivorous dinosaurs such as the armored Sauropelta and the ornithopods Zephyrosaurus and Tenontosaurus.
+The paleoenvironment of both the upper Cloverly Formation and the Antlers Formation, in which remains of Deinonychus have been found, consisted of tropical or sub-tropical forests, deltas and lagoons, perhaps similar to the environment of modern-day Louisiana.

+Other animals Deinonychus shared its world with include herbivorous dinosaurs such as the nodosaurid Sauropelta and the ornithopods Zephyrosaurus and Tenontosaurus.
 In Oklahoma, the ecosystem of Deinonychus also included the large theropod Acrocanthosaurus, the huge sauropod Sauroposeidon, the crocodilians Goniopholis and Paluxysuchus, and the gar Lepisosteus.
-If the teeth found in Maryland truly are those of Deinonychus, then its contemporaries would include Astrodon and Priconodon, a nodosaur known only from teeth.
-The middle portion of the Cloverly Formation ranges in age from 115 ± 10 Ma near the base to 108.5 ± 0.2 Ma near the top.
+If the teeth found in Maryland are those of Deinonychus, then its contemporaries would include the sauropod Astrodon and the poorly-known nodosaur Priconodon.
+The middle portion of the Cloverly Formation ranges in age from 115 ± 10 Ma near the base to 93 ± 8 Ma near the top.

+Deinonychus inhabited humid environments with extensive forest cover.
+During the Albian, much of North America was blanketed by vast forests composed of diverse plant life.
+The canopy was dominated by trees such as pines, redwoods, araucarians, cheirolepidiaceans, ginkgo's, yews, taxodioids, athrotaxidoids, podocarps, plane trees (sycamores), magnoliales, laurales, fabids, malvids, Tempskyaceae ferns, and Cyatheales ferns.
+The forest floor supported a rich understory of palms, cycads,cycadeoids, horsetails, forked ferns, spleenworts, and Osmundaceae ferns.
+More open areas would have been home to the fern known as Ruffordia.
+These plants would have sustained the many types of herbivores Deinonychus hunted such as Tenontosaurus.